atique7465/lld-in-java/README.md

 ### Features

-- Ability to create and manage multiple tasks - add tasks and assign them to categories
+- Ability to create and manage multiple tasks - add tasks and assign them to categorize
 - Ability to start and stop a timer for a specific task.
 - Ability to record and track time spent on each task.
 - Ability to auto-switch: starting a task when another is in progress automatically stops the previous task.